vendidero/woocommerce-germanized/readme.txt

 You can even let your shipments and labels be generated automatically by Germanized to avoid further manual work.
 [Learn more](https://vendidero.de/doc/woocommerce-germanized/versanddienstleister-verwalten "Shipping Provider for WooCommerce") about how our shipping provider integrations work.

 = Extended One Stop Shop compliance =
-With a little help from our [One Stop Shop compliance plugin for WooCommerce](https://wordpress.org/plugins/one-stop-shop-woocommerce/) bundled within Germanized you'll handle the new EU VAT regulations with ease.
+With a little help from our [One Stop Shop compliance plugin for WooCommerce](https://wordpress.org/plugins/one-stop-shop-woocommerce/) you'll handle the new EU VAT regulations with ease.
 Generate new VAT reports for different time frames and let the plugin observe the delivery threshold automatically to make sure you'll get notified in case you are close to reaching the threshold and need to take action.

-= Pro: Premium Support =
+= Pro: Professional Support =
 Customers of Germanized for WooCommerce Pro enjoy our high-quality support via tickets.
 Nevertheless we also seek to offer a good plugin support via our WordPress support forum.

 = Tested WooCommerce Plugins =